29th August 2023 Newsletter

 Exposure is one of the most effective interventions for overcoming fear, and an essential treatment component for many conditions.
 The complete series covers many commonly held fears, with each handout providing a range of exposure exercises for addressing a specific difficulty.
 The series also includes helpful guidance for practitioners, such as theoretical details, suggested questions and prompts for extra direction.

-Five more resources in this series are available to download today: Exposures For Fear Of Uncertainty, Exposures For Fear Of Vomiting, Exposures For Fear Of Weight Gain, Exposures For Fears Related To Religion, Exposures For Trauma.
+More resources in this series are available to download today: Exposures For Fear Of Uncertainty, Exposures For Fear Of Vomiting, Exposures For Trauma.

 The series is accessible for anyone with a paid membership – Basic, Advanced, or Complete.